cncf/tag-security/governance/roles.md

   [process](process.md).

 ### Managing membership
-* Membership disagreements may be escalated to the Co-Chairs.
+* Membership disagreements may be escalated to the Chairs.
 Disagreements among the Chairs may be escalated to a SIG-Security TOC Liaison.
 * Members *MAY* decide to step down at anytime and optionally propose a replacement.